WOD Strats – The Seven Wod: Beastly PR Strategy

 So, how about you?
 If you’re a guy we suggest that you set your target time at 28 minutes.
 That will put you at 4-minute rounds.
 For women, shoot for 35 minutes, which works out to seven rounds of 5 minutes.
 Once you have achieved these targets, drop by a minute each time you do The Seven Wod.

 Be sure to give this one a try with our key strategies in place.
 All you need to do is to:

 - Prioritize your weaknesses, teaming them up to supersets of 4 and 3 sets each round

 - If you are going to rest, do so after your handstand push-ups

 - Pace yourself by breaking up the workout to evenly timed rounds

 - Keep your focus on the 7 reps immediately in front of you all out on the last round

 - Go all out on the last round

 Let us know how you got on?
-Did your strategies help you to smash your previous time?
-Do you have any extra strategies for this WOD?
+Did your the Seven Wod strategies help you to smash your previous time?
+Do you have any extra strategies for the Seven Wod?
 Let us know in the comments below so that we can all benefit!

 Other WOD Strats